-Many Current Driving Trips Can Be Made by Walking or Bicycling
+Many Current Driving Trips Can Be Made by Using Active Modes

-Fort Collins' residents are more than four times as likely to bicycle to work or school ("Commute Trips") than the state of Colorado, and nearly twice as likely to walk to work or school (Table 8).
+Fort Collins' residents bicycle to work or school ("Commute Trips") at four times the rate of the state of Colorado overall, and walk to work or school at nearly twice the rate of the state of Colorado overall (Table 8).

-Means of Transporta- tion to Work Fort Col- lins Colorado (State- wide)
+Means of Transportation to Work Fort Collins Colorado (Statewide)

 Walk 4.2% 2.8%

 Bike 4.9% 1.1%

 Motor Vehicle 76.4% 81.4%

 Public Transit 2.0% 2.8%

-Table 8: Means of Travel for Commute Trips (source: US Census Bureau (2020 5-Year Estimates.)
+Table 8: Means of Travel for Commute Trips (source: US Census Bureau 2020 5-Year Estimates)

-A higher bicycle commute share in Fort Collins is a testament to the city's bicycling culture.
+A higher bicycle commute share in Fort Collins is a testament to the efforts Fort Collins has made to improve the safety and connectivity for bicycling and walking.
 Stakeholders across Fort Collins-residents, businesses, City leaders-recognize the economic, environmental, and social benefits of bicycling, and how building a low-stress bicycle network is critical to achieving larger citywide goals.

-Investments in infrastructure supporting safe and comfortable mobility for active modes contributes significantly to decisions regarding mode of travel.
-However, since the adoption of Fort Collins' 2014 Bicycle Plan, bicycle commuting has fallen slightly from 6.5% to 4.9% of commuters (ACS 5-year estimates, 2014 and 2020).
+Investments in infrastructure supporting safe and comfortable mobility for active modes users contributes significantly to decisions regarding mode of travel.
+However, since the adoption of Fort Collins' 2014 Bicycle Plan, bicycle commuting has fallen slightly from 6.5 percent to 4.9 percent of commuters (ACS 5-year estimates, 2014 and 2020).
 Decreases in bicycle commuting can be attributed in part to the COVID-19 pandemic.
-Fort Collins has not only seen a decrease in bicycle commuting, but has also found that fewer people are commuting by motor vehicle (previously 81.3%).
-Also, more people are working from home, 11.6% of commuters in 2020 compared to 6.3% in 2014.
+Fort Collins has not only seen a decrease in bicycle commuting, but has also found that fewer people are commuting by motor vehicle (previously 81.3 percent).
+Also, more people are working from home, 11.6 percent of commuters in 2020 compared to 6.3 percent in 2014.
 However, commute trips only tell part of the story.